Mahaska County Board of Supervisors Address Road Concerns, Rose Hill Property Settlement, and Southeast Connector Progress

 Employee Wellness and Department Reports

 Supervisors approved hosting an employee wellness screening event for all county staff on October 28.
 They also accepted quarterly reports from the Recorder’s Office and the Sheriff’s Office, both of which showed regular activity and stable financial balances.
-Payroll changes were approved for personnel in the County Attorney’s Office, and a wage adjustment was granted for Secondary Roads employee Mike Rodwell.
+Payroll changes were approved for personnel in the County Attorney’s Office, and a wage adjustment wasn’t granted for Secondary Roads employee Mike Rodwell.

 Road Projects and Routine Business